CharlesAKA/1Assignment/README.md

 # Assignment1
-This is the initial version of my assignment
+This is the initial version of my assignment.